Memory Unit

 It implies that;

-The relationship between bits and byte is
+The relationship between bits and bytes is:

-8bits = 1 byte
+8 bits = 1 byte

-Cross multiplying we have
+Cross multiplying we have:

 Example 2